gocsaf/fakedoc/docs/templates.md

 #### `array`

-The `object` kind describes a JSON array
+The `array` kind describes a JSON array

 ##### Attributes